 Charts can be created from both tabular and raster data, and a different set of charts are available for each data type.
-Tabular data refers to vector or feature data, as well as standalone tables, while raster data refers to imagery or pixel-based data.
+Tabular data refers to vector or feature data, as well as stand-alone tables.
+Raster data refers to imagery or pixel-based data.

 In ArcGIS Pro, you can do the following:

-- Make a chart of any map layers with tables, rasters, or standalone tables.
+- Create a chart of any map layers with tables, rasters, or stand-alone tables.

 - Change a chart's appearance and save or apply custom format themes.